ryiskate/HomeAuto/README.md

 # HomeAuto
-Repository for all things needed for my home automation, like server, codes, datasheets, circuits, etc.
+Repository for all things needed for my home automation like server, codes, datasheets, circuits, etc.